nikolaydubina/go-ml-benchmarks/README.md

 In the work bellow, we compare typical implementations on how this inference task can be achieved.

 - [ ] illustration of latencies breakdowns
-- [ ] system level profiling with perf

 ```
 host: AWS EC2 t2.xlarge shared